• Skip to primary navigation

 Riel House National Historic Site

-One of the most important people in Manitoba’s history, Louis Riel fought to protect the cultural, social, and political standing of his fellow Métis.
-Head to his historic house to learn about the Métis way of life in 1880s and to pay homage to this incredible politician and founder of Manitoba.
+One of the most important people in Manitoba’s history, Louis Riel, fought to protect the cultural, social, and political standing of his fellow Métis.
+Head to his historic house to learn about the Métis way of life in the 1880s and to pay homage to this incredible politician and founder of Manitoba.

 Activate Games